 Akaroa is just an hour and a half south of Christchurch, and yet a world away.
 The journey there offers the exquisite scenery that makes New Zealand famous.
 Its destination, however, is no ordinary Kiwi hamlet.
 Indeed, this small village will charm you with its distinct French flavour.
 Yes, Akaroa is the perfect place to experience French Heritage in New Zealand.
 Perched on the Banks Peninsula, Akaroa is Canterbury’s oldest town.
-It dates back to 1840, when French settlers first called it home.
-Unfortunately for the French, the Treaty of Waitangi had already been signed with the Queen of England.
+It dates back to 1840 when French settlers first called it home.
+Unfortunately for the French, the Queen of England had already signed the Treaty of Waitangi.
 If not, the outcome for New Zealand could have been very different.
-Nevertheless, in Akaroa you can still see the tricolore waving from the windows of the little town.
+Nevertheless, you can still see the Tricolore waving from the windows of the little town of Akaroa.
 As you explore the streets bearing distinct French names such as Rue de Melmanche, Rue Balguerie and Fleur Lane, you just might forget that you are, in fact, still in New Zealand.

 Fall in love with the French charm of Akaroa

 Love and romance are synonymous with the French psychology that Akaroa inherited.
 With its French flair and quaint village atmosphere nestled in a setting of folded green volcanic hills, Akaroa is the perfect location to set the scene for love.
 The first-class accommodations, traditional French bakeries, excellent quality restaurants and vineyards make this the ideal romantic getaway.
 In fact, Akaroa offers just the romantic escape to rekindle the spark that first drew a couple together.
 There is enough, however, to enchant and delight any visitor.

 Explore the Attractions of Akaroa Harbour